pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

 with    O
 German  MISC
 ```
+Each line has a word and the associated class (one of the 5 described above).
+A blank line separates two sentences.
 The following code implements a reader for conll files :

 ```python
 def read_conll_file(fstream):